Quick TTS Blog

 Web Speech API vs Piper vs Kokoro: Browser TTS Compared

 A working-engineer comparison from the position of a project that ships all three in production.
-Model sizes, latency, real chunking values, and the Chrome 15-second pause workaround that made one of them ship at all.
-For developers building their own TTS layer.
-Posted 2026-05-04.
+Model sizes, latency, real chunking values, audio samples, and a benchmark table for time-to-first-audio + RAM peak.
+Posted 2026-05-04, deepened with samples + benchmarks 2026-05-10.

 Listen to a PDF Aloud — Free, In-Browser, No Upload